TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-ductf/2023-09-04-ductf-2023-wrong-signal.md

 ## Concluding Remarks

 Peeking at the [official solve script](https://github.com/DownUnderCTF/Challenges_2023_Public/blob/main/rev/wrong-signal/solve/solver.py)... it turns out the challenge was a... *maze*?!?
 Wut?
 Didn't expect that.
-But overall it was a fun little challenge, and a good reminder to not overlook (or completely ignore) the small details such as that hidden byte read.
+But overall it was a fun little challenge with some nice surprises, and a good reminder to not overlook (or completely ignore) the small details such as that hidden byte read.

 ## Solve Script